DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 ### Game Master Resources

-GMs should have several decks of cards available to them during a session so as to easily represent multiple groups of Minions and Dealers that the Players will fight during the course of an Adventure.
-At minimum, a GM must maintain two separate decks - one for enemy combatants and one for allies of the Players.
+GMs should have at least two decks of cards available during a session to represent allies and enemies.
+More decks may be useful to represent different groups.
 If a GM only has one deck available, they should split the deck into two 26 card decks and re-shuffle regularly.

-As the Game Master, you do not have to draw a single deck to empty.
-Unless a Dealer you control has an individual deck assigned to them, and they are in the active scene for long enough, the GM never invokes Lower Hand by needing to reshuffle.
-If an NPC were to need a mechanical reason to show them being exhausted, the same Status Condition can be added to that NPC as if they had a level of fatigue.
+Most NPCs won't stick around long enough to use a deck completely, and
+therefore won't need to invoke Lower Hand by shuffling.
+For the exceptional NPC, try assigning them a unique deck, if available.
+If unavailable, you can decide when to invoke Lower Hand behind the DM screen.

 ### Managing Player Resources